digital-asset/daml/docs/source/daml-off-ledger.rst

 code that defines how a transaction happens on ledger.
 Daml is not meant to be used as a general purpose language that can interact with your file system or network; instead, the templates and choices defined with Daml are available to be used by off-ledger logic that interacts with the ledger API.
-Usually this off-ledger logic is written in general-purpose language like Java or JavaScript and the codegen allows to interact with models defined in Daml without boilerplate.
+Usually this off-ledger logic is written in a general-purpose language like Java or JavaScript and the codegen allows to interact with models defined in Daml without boilerplate.

-However, there are cases in which it would be nice to write your off-ledger logic in Daml.
+However, there are times when it would be nice to write your off-ledger logic in Daml.
 For relatively simple automations that don't require full access to your system's capabilities, using Daml means that you don't have to map from your on-ledger Daml types and their representation on a separate off-ledger general purpose language (either through the codegen